2017 Formula One World Championship: Season report

+For most of its run, the season was defined by a duel between Hamilton and Vettel as title contenders.
+Hamilton was looking to regain the World Championship after losing it to team mate Nico Rosberg the year before and win his fourth title overall, while Vettel was looking to capture his first since 2013 by breaking the Mercedes dominance established since 2014, and his fifth overall.

 The start of the season was tight between the title contenders, with various analysts describing the Ferrari SF70H as initially the more consistent car in race trim.
 Sebastian Vettel led the championship for the first 12 rounds (more than half the season) but never by more than 25 points.
 Vettel's loss of self‑control when he chose to barge Hamilton in Baku was the most incendiary incident between the pair, in a season in which there was a friendly mutual respect.
 However, Ferrari's challenge faltered towards the end of the season, with setbacks in Singapore and Malaysia (on tracks at which they were favoured to win), costing them vital points in both championships.
 Lewis Hamilton took the title at the Mexican Grand Prix with 2 races still to go.
-Hamilton was looking to regain the World Championship and his fourth overall while Vettel was looking to capture his first since 2013.